Centralized Leasing: Top 4 Benefits of Switching in Multifamily

 What is centralized leasing?

-Centralized leasing is when you forgo the traditional leasing model and instead use online software such as AI, external leasing teams, self-guided tours, a leasing agent, or third-party websites.
+Centralized leasing is when you forgo the traditional leasing model and instead use online software, AI, external leasing teams, self-guided tours, a leasing agent, or third-party websites.

-What’s more, the definition of the word “centralized” in centralized models for leasing is that of a more efficient and streamlined process.
+What’s more, the definition of the word “centralized” in the context of leasing models is a more efficient, streamlined process.

 What is centralization in real estate?

-Centralization in real estate is when management operations are switched from being on-site at individual properties to an all-in-one hub that then manages multiple properties.
-For example, if you own three commercial properties, centralization would involve you establishing an office near all three properties in order to manage them all in the same place.
-As a result, centralization is a combination of resources in order to distribute said resources in a more organized and efficient manner.
+Centralization in real estate is when management operations are moved from on-site at individual properties to an all-in-one hub that manages multiple properties.
+For example, if you own three commercial properties, centralization would involve establishing an office near all three to manage them from a single location.
+As a result, centralization is the concentration of resources to distribute them more efficiently.

 How does a centralized leasing process work?